junzis/atdelay/README.md

 ### Acquiring the data
 The project uses 3 main sets of data:
-- Flights data, provided by EUROCONTROL - (ADD LINK FOR GENERAL AUDIENCE) (For graders of the capstone project this is provided in the readme.txt)
+- Flights data, provided by EUROCONTROL - (TODO ADD LINK FOR GENERAL AUDIENCE) (For graders of the capstone project this is provided in the readme.txt)
 - Weather data provided by [NCEI](https://www.ncei.noaa.gov/) - retrieved by the programme automatically.
 - Airport information (Coordinates etc) - provided in the repository for the Europe's top 50 airports.